+Anderson students are assigned individual lockers on their first day of school.
+The lockers measure $29"(H) \times 11"(W) \times 15"(D)$.
+Students are NOT allowed to put locks on these lockers or to decorate the interior of the locker itself.

-Students in first and second grades are assigned individual lockers.
-The lockers measure $29''(H) \times 11''(W) \times 15''(D)$.
-When students/parents purchase backpacks for the school year, please be aware of the dimensions listed above.
+When students/parents set out to purchase backpacks for the school year, please be aware of the dimensions listed above.
 It is permissible to have backpacks with wheels.
 However, the wheels sometimes do not allow the locker door to close all the way.
 This is a safety issue and creates the potential for theft/damage.
-Kindergarten & Preschool students will have a cubby assigned inside their classroom.
+Please keep this in mind when looking for a backpack for the school year.